BrunoMVPCosta/BrunoMVPCosta.github.io/_posts/2016-11-03-how-to-use-decimal-mongodb-csharp.markdown

 BsonSerializer.RegisterSerializer(typeof(decimal), new MongoDbDecimalFieldSerializer());
 ```

-And with this, I have a good code, easy to maintain and the accurancy I need.
+And with this, I have a good code, easy to maintain and the accuracy I need.